 Field or control Description Password Enter the password.
-If you cannot use a keyboard because the USB ports are disabled, double-tap on the password fields to open the virtual keyboard and enter the password. ОК Closes the menu and toggles the selected option when the entered password is correct.
+The valid range of characters for the password is from one to 32 characters.
+Entering no characters or more than 32 characters results in an error message.
+Note: If you cannot use a keyboard because the USB ports are disabled, double-tap on the password fields to open the virtual keyboard and enter the password. ОК Closes the menu and toggles the selected function's button when the entered password is correct.
 Any other conditions result in an error message.
 Cancel Closes the menu without taking any action.